Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Preliminaries

 and

+According to Eq.~(\ref{Eq:GenDistribution2}), $k$-th order spacing distribution in the $m$ superposed spectra for a given ensemble $\beta$, i.e., $P^{k}(s,\beta,m=1)$ is the same as that of the NNSD of the ensemble corresponding to $\beta'$, i.e. $P(s,\beta')$.
+Here, $m=1$ represents non-superposed spectra or spectra of a {\it single} random matrix.
 Also, the numerical evidence through simulations of random spin systems and nontrivial zeros of the Riemann $\zeta$ function are provided.

-Further, a similar kind of generalized distribution for ratios, i.e., Eq.~(\ref{Eq:GenDistribution3}) defined below, has been used to find symmetry structure in various complex quantum systems with the help of superposed random matrices \cite{tekur2020symmetry,bhosale2021superposition}.
+Further, a similar kind of generalized distribution for ratio, i.e., Eq.~(\ref{Eq:GenDistribution3}) defined below, has been used to find symmetry structure in various complex quantum systems with the help of superposed spectra of random matrices \cite{tekur2020symmetry,bhosale2021superposition}.

 where in Ref.~\cite{tekur2020symmetry}, they have shown that $\beta'=m=k$.
-But in Ref.~\cite{bhosale2021superposition}, there is no restriction on $k$, and the author has given the sequences of $\beta'$ for various values of $k$, which are unique for a given $\beta$.
+The Eq.~(\ref{Eq:GenDistribution3}) implies the same as that of Eq.~(\ref{Eq:GenDistribution1}), but for any general $m$, where $m$ is a positive integer.
+But in Ref.~\cite{bhosale2021superposition}, there is no restriction on $k$, and the author has given the sequences of $\beta'$ for various values of $k$, which are unique for a given $\beta$ and $m$.
 Our aim here is to fill the gap by studying HOS in the superposed spectra of circular random matrices using the following generalized spacing distribution:

+The Eq.~(\ref{Eq:GenDistribution4}) implies the same as that of Eq.~(\ref{Eq:GenDistribution2}), but for any general $m$, where $m$ is a positive integer.

 In the subsequent sections, the results obtained using numerical simulations are presented.